 Maybe, until now, you’ve avoided having anybody work from home because your firm doesn’t have the technology, or maybe you don’t trust your team to work as hard.

 Firstly, don’t worry, it’s not just you.
-Many leaders (introvert, or extrovert) are having to adjust quickly, and concentrate on ensuring their firm survives the problems of this pandemic.
+Many leaders (introvert, or extrovert) are having to adjust and concentrate on ensuring their firm survives the pandemic.
 It’s normal to be feeling confusion, loss, or uncertainly; but remember your team are also going through these emotions and they may need you to provide reassurance.

 Secondly, consider this a long-term lesson.
 I strongly believe that working from home will remain common once this situation is over, so you can reap benefits in the longer term too (more desk sharing, less desks, less filing cabinets, less need for office space).

 3 tips manage working from home employees

 - Agreed deadlines and priorities are now even more important.
 Discuss, set, agree how you’ll both check in, and stick to the plan.
 My research shows introverts prefer a clear, structured set of tasks to something less defined, so help them create it.
 Extroverts may prefer something less structured, but you may need to jointly impose structure, or risk them not sticking to the list.